-^{} As defined by this course's content.
+As defined by this course's content.

-Criterion 3: read and respond to written Chinese texts
+Criterion 3: read and respond to written French texts

-Based on the grammar and structures in the Level 3 course content, the learner reads Chinese texts and responds.
+Based on the grammar and structures in this Level 3 course content, the learner reads French texts and responds.

-Rating A Rating B Rating C The learner makes some use of external references during aspects of the reading process.
+Rating A Rating B Rating C The learner reflects understanding of all main points / general aspects and points of detail, additional information and/or specifics given in the written text.
 The learner makes frequent use of external references during the reading process.
 The learner is dependent on use of external references during the reading process.
 The learner's response reflects understanding of all main points / general aspects and points of detail, additional information and/or specifics given in the written text.
 The learner's response reflects understanding of all main points / general aspects and some points of detail, additional information and/or specifics given in the written text.
 The learner's response reflects understanding of most main points / general aspects of the written text.
 Points of detail, additional information and/or specifics may not be addressed.

-^{ &#}x27;Responses' may include, but are not limited to: carrying out an action or task; forming a spoken response; or forming a written response.
+'Responses' may include, but are not limited to: carrying out an action or task; forming a spoken response; or forming a written response.